eternality8/TinkerBell/docs/ai_v2.md

 ## 7. Desktop UX helpers (Phase 1)

 - **Preview-first import/open dialogs** – `DocumentLoadDialog` replaces the native picker so every open/import run shows file size, inferred language, and token counts.
 The dialog highlights how much of the configured context budget a file would occupy and surfaces the first ~3k characters for sanity checks before loading a tab.
-- **Selection-aware export dialog** – Saving a document now routes through `DocumentExportDialog`, which renders the current selection (or the start of the file), reports both selection + full-document token totals, and keeps the token budget gauge visible so authors know when exports approach window limits.
+- **Document export dialog** – Saving a document now routes through `DocumentExportDialog`, which previews the start of the file, reports document-wide token totals, and keeps the token budget gauge visible so authors know when exports approach window limits.
 - **Curated sample library** – A dropdown in the open dialog pulls Markdown/JSON/YAML fixtures from `test_data/` (and `assets/sample_docs/` when present) so smoke tests on large files are one click away.
 Selecting a sample immediately previews its contents and token footprint before creating the new tab.

 ## 8. Benchmarking + performance checkpoints